amitp-ai/Deep_Learning_Experimentation/README.md

 ## Deep Learning Experimentation

-I am very passionate aboout deep learning.
+I am very passionate about deep learning.
 This repo contains a few different architectures (some recently published) that I have experimented with.